microtick/governance/proposal1.md

 2.)
 ShapeShift employees serving as new validators will receive 1,000 TICK, the number of such validators not to exceed 10 under this proposal.

 3.)
 New validators will be funded 1 TICK for their initial account creation, and then delegated the appropriate amount  (4,999 for non-ShapeShift validators; 999 for ShapeShift validators) .
 After six months, the TICK will be undelegated, and the actual TICK tokens (4,999 for non-ShapeShift validators; 999 for ShapeShift validators) will be sent to the account that was used to create and self-fund the validator initially.

+**Voting Stage**

+The next stage in the governance process is the voting stage which lasts 1 week.
+Votes will be a simple "Yes" or "No" on the proposal.
+Only staked tokens are eligible to be used for governance voting.
+The amount of voting power is measured in terms of stake.
+The number of TICK a person or group has determined how much influence their vote will have on the outcome of a proposal.
+Voters can also change their vote until the closing period.

+**Tallying Stage**

+After one week the proposal voting will end and the following condition will be taken into consideration to determine if it passes or not:

+Quorum: more than 40% of the total staked tokens at the end of the voting period need to have voted.

+Threshold: More than 50% or a majority of the tokens that participated in the vote, have voted "Yes."

+If any of these conditions are not met, the deposit associated with the denied proposal will not be refunded.
+These funds will be sent to the community pool.

+Once a parameter change or software upgrade proposal is voted on and passes all conditions it will need to be integrated into a new version of the Microtick network software by validators while the previous working version continues to run.
+This is signalling that a switch will occur.
+Once more than 2⁄3 of the validators download this new version and signal they are ready to make the switch the rest of the network will be expected to do the same.